WingsDao/wings-light-bridge/README.md

 https://wings.ai/project/0x28e7f296570498f1182cf148034e818df723798a

 As you see - `0x28e7f296570498f1182cf148034e818df723798a`, it's your DAO contract address.
 You can check it via parity or some other ethereum clients/tools.
-Account that you used during project creation at [wings.ai](https://wings.ai) is owner of this smart contract.
+Account that you used during project creation on [wings.ai](https://wings.ai) is owner of this smart contract.

 ### 6. Find crowdsaleController address ###